MICHEL MARTIN, HOST:

-IZRAEL: If you could imagine that.
-Do you think she'll give the president a cut of that cash or what?
+IZRAEL: If you can imagine that.
+Do you think she'll give the president a cut of that cash, or what?

 NAVARRETTE: Yeah.
-I think it's, I don't think it's a black thing, I think it's a rude thing and the manners thing and I don't think you should be waving your finger in anybody's face, especially the president.
+I think it's - I don't think it's a black thing, I think it's a rude thing and a manners thing.
+And I don't think you should be waving your finger in anybody's face, especially the president.
 But I seem to recall lots of disrespectful actions and words about President Bush from the left.
-And, you know, it's refreshing, I think, to see people look at the office of the presidency as something that's worthy of respect independent of who holds it.
+And you know, it's refreshing, I think, to see people look at the office of the presidency as something that's worthy of respect, independent who holds it.
 I think we should be that way all the time.
-And if there's a Republican president, I don't want to see some lefty going out there wagging his finger at President Romney's face and nobody says boo about it.
+And if there's a Republican president, I don't want to see some lefty going out there wagging his finger at President Romney's face, and nobody says boo about it.
 So it's got to be one set of rules for everybody, and I'm all with it.
 Respect them.
-It's about manners, it's not about race.
+It's about manners; it's not about race.